jlangch/venice/README.md

 ## Datatypes

 Venice has a rich set of data types (boolean, string, int, long, double, decimal, list, vector, set, and map).
-All data type share the features:
+All data types share the features:

 - they are immutable
 - they support equals semantics
-- they provide hash values
+- they provide a hash value
 - they are comparable (lower, equal, greater)
 - collections support persistent manipulation
 - they support meta data